corda/corda-docs-portal/content/en/docs/platform/corda/5.0-dev-preview-1/BLT/flow-unit-testing/index.md

 ## How to include flow test utilities

-If this flow mock tooling is required within the Corda repo, a test dependency can be added to your build file for module `:testing:flow-mock-utils`:
+If this flow mock tooling is required within the Corda repo, you can add a test dependency to your build file for module `:testing:flow-mock-utils`:

 ``` gradle
 dependencies {